Back to Inductee Search

 Born Aug.
 11, 1950

-Through the years, Wozniak has been involved in various business and philanthropic ventures, focusing primarily on computer capabilities in schools and stressing hands-on learning and encouraging creativity for students.
-He has adopted the Los Gatos School District, providing students and teachers with hands-on teaching and donations of state-of-the-art technology equipment.
-He was the founding sponsor of the Tech Museum, Silicon Valley Ballet, and the Children's Discovery Museum of San Jose.
+Throughout his life, Wozniak has been involved in a variety of business and philanthropic ventures, focusing primarily on supporting computer capabilities in schools, promoting hands-on learning, and encouraging students to create and innovate.
+He has provided educators and students with hands-on teaching and learning resources and has made donations of state-of-the-art technology.
+Wozniak established the Electronic Frontier Foundation and is the founding sponsor of the Tech Museum, Silicon Valley Ballet and the Children's Discovery Museum of San Jose.

 Related Inductees